 - Use emojis

-Though many forms of media are becoming more popular on social, it’s still powered by the written word.
+Though many forms of media are becoming more popular on social media, it’s still powered by the written word.
 Getting the text portion of your social media posts right is key in a successful law firm social media strategy.
 In order to be successful, follow our legal marketer’s guide to writing for social media.

 Do you need help driving real business results through social media?
 Our social media offerings can be customized to your law firm’s needs and realities.
 In addition to social media management, we offer social media consulting and training for our clients.
 Contact us today for a free consultation.